 To Apply

-The full-time, exempt salary for this position is $52,000-$58,000.
-SOUNDS Academy offers health benefits, dental, EAP, progressive paid time off starting at 5 days in year 1, paid sick leave, and 11 week-day holidays throughout the year.
+The full-time, exempt salary for this position is $60,000-$68,000.
+SOUNDS offers health benefits, Employee Assistance Program, progressive paid time off starting at 5 days in year 1, paid sick leave, and 11 week-day holidays throughout the year.
 This is a hybrid (work remote and in-person) position, based in Phoenix, Arizona.
-The Program Manager will also need to plan to attend in-person meetings with potential community partners throughout the city of Phoenix.
+The Internal Operations Administrator will also need to plan to attend in-person meetings with staff and potential partners throughout the city of Phoenix.

 SOUNDS Academy provides equal employment opportunities for all applicants and employees.
 We do not discriminate against our employees or applicants on the basis of race, color, religion, sex, gender (including pregnancy and childbirth), national origin, age, disability, marital status, sexual orientation, military or veteran status, genetic information, or any other classification protected by federal, Arizona, or local laws and ordinances.
 SOUNDS Academy will ensure the fulfillment of this policy with respect to recruitment, hiring, training and development, promotion, transfer, compensation and benefits, social and recreational programs, discipline, termination and all other conditions and privileges of employment in accordance with all applicable federal, Arizona, and local laws and ordinances.